n1ght-hunter/crusty_traits/README.md

 # Crusty Traits
-## c <-> rust traits
+## C <-> Rust Traits

-A crate that creates a macro and supporting code to allow for traits to FFI safe using c interfaces.
+A crate that creates a macro and supporting code to allow for traits to be FFI-safe using C ABI.
 > [!WARNING]
 > This crate uses unsafe code and may be unsound if used incorrectly.
 Use at your own risk.
 > If any issues are found please open an issue or a PR.